Boreas618/Notes/computer-networking/transportation-layer.md

 A process can have one or more sockets.
 The transport layer in the receiving host does not actually deliver data directly to a process, but instead to an intermediary socket.

+> A process **can** have one or more sockets
+>
+> A port **can** be shared by several sockets.
+For example, a connection is identified by the 4-tuple (source_ip, source_port, dest_ip, dest_port) and a server can handle mutiple connections on the same port.
+>
+> In general, a port **cannot** be shared by multiple applications (processes), but it can be done with forking.

 Each transport-layer segment has a set of fields to direct incoming transport-layer segements to the appropriate sockets.
 This job of delivering the data in a transport-layer segment to the correct socket is called **demultiplexing**.

-The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and passing the segments to the network layer is called **multiplexing**.
+The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and **passing the segments** to the network layer is called **multiplexing**.

-* Multiplexing: add header information
+* Multiplexing: add header information and pass it to the network layer
-* Demultiplexing: parse header information
+* Demultiplexing: parse header information and pass it the socket

 <img src="https://p.ipic.vip/7ru303.png" alt="Screenshot 2023-05-08 at 5.31.21 PM" style="zoom:50%;" />